IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-getting-started.md

 1. Select the hamburger (three horizontal lines) icon in the top left corner of the page, then pick the first option, "Create a resource"
 1. In the search box, enter `Media Services` and then select Media Services from the options
 1. Select `Create` on the first page, on the second page:
-   - Select a subscription *(ping Jon Payne if your not sure what subscription to use)*
+   - Select a subscription *(ping Jon Payne using Teams if your not sure which subscription to use)*
    - Click the `Create new` text for the Resource Group and pick a name, for example `your-alias}rg`
    - Enter a Media Services account name, for example `{your-alias}media`
    - Pick a Location, for example `West US 2`